| || |

 - Gordon Gekko, Wall Street, 1987

-Currently, Eric provides mobile technology leadership as Director of Engineering for Mobile Advertising in the Location and Commerce division of Nokia.
+Previously, Eric provided mobile technology leadership as Director of Engineering for Mobile Advertising in the Location and Commerce division of Nokia.
 Formerly known as the NAVTEQ Advertising Technology Group, the group is responsible for the development and implementation of the Nokia location-based mobile marketing and content delivery platform.

 Prior to the acquisition by Nokia, Eric was the Vice President of Engineering for Acuity Mobile where he led the development and implementation of mobile marketing solutions.
 Acuity Mobile's patented Embedded Mobile Advertising Platform (EMAP) is the only mobile marketing solution that delivers Spot Relevance(tm) - the ability to target content delivery to the right person, at the right time, in the right location.
 Acuity also excelled in targeted SMS delivery and campaign management for a number of large international brands.